 - Forceps or a vacuum extractor tool were not used correctly

 Erb’s palsy could go away naturally, and a baby could start to feel their arm again after just a few days.
-If the case is more severe, then a baby could need surgery within the first three to six months to treat the nerve damage.
-A majority of Erb’s palsy cases – 70% to 80% — could be corrected within 12 months.
-However, the other 20% or so of babies may experience lifelong problems.
+If the case is more severe, a baby could need surgery within three to six months to treat the nerve damage.
+Most of Erb’s palsy cases – 70% to 80% — can be corrected within 12 months.
+However, 20% or so of babies may experience lifelong problems.

-Hypoxia is a lack of oxygen to the brain, and two to four out of every 1,000 babies born will suffer from it.
-Many babies can recover from hypoxia if they get their normal oxygen levels back quick enough.
-However, 25% of babies will have longer lasting or permanent neurological issues.
+Hypoxia is a lack of oxygen to the brain; two to four out of every 1,000 babies born will suffer from it.
+Many babies can recover from hypoxia if they get their normal oxygen levels back quickly enough.
+However, 25% of babies will have longer-lasting or permanent neurological issues.